Sahej Rahal

 The audio interactive elements of Mythmachine, are designed to create a world that transforms in response to sound.
 Viewers become collaborators within the installation, where they collectively rehearse cohabitations between human and non-human systems of thought and being, by creating music across the porous boundaries of mind, machine, myth and memory.

 Sahej Rahal, MYTHMACHINE.
-2022, Audio Reactive AI simulation.
+2022, audio reactive AI simulation.
 Voiced by Niyati Upadhya

 Game and/or 3 Channel Installation available